 The construction contractor will help you develop a schedule.
 They provide points of contact for permit approvals and specialist subcontractors as well.

 The build phase is where you need the most construction services.
 This is where a general construction services provider, such as Honey Construction Management, brings in their people to actually do most other work.
-Depending on your project, they’ll lay foundations, build walls, and install doors and windows.

 Are you planning a smart building?
 That can mean bringing in IT experts to help run cabling for computer networking purposes.